 Why is Govardhan Puja Celebrated after Diwali?

 Govardhan Puja is celebrated every year on the first lunar day of Shukla Paksha in the Hindu Calendar month of Karthik.
 This year it just so happened that the particular day fell after Diwali.
-So, technically Govardhan Puja is not celebrated after Diwali.
+So, technically Govardhan Puja is not celebrated after auspicious festival Diwali.

 How did Krishna Lift Govardhan?